 Speed is a crucial element in athletic performance, yet many athletes fail to reach their full potential due to various reasons and focus their efforts performing footwork drills and running through speed and agility ladders in an attempt to improve their speed and agility.
-In our youth, high school, Academy, and college sports performance programs, we prioritize speed and agility training for athletes to bridge the gap between an athlete’s current abilities and their desired goals.
+In our youth, high school, Academy, and college sports performance programs, we prioritize speed and agility training and athletic speed and movement for athletes to bridge the gap between an athlete’s current abilities and their desired goals.
 By focusing on teaching and drilling proper execution of acceleration, deceleration, and change of direction mechanics, we aim to unlock the untapped speed capacities within each athlete.
 However, there are several factors that can hinder speed expression, such as limited joint access, lack of strength, and a poor understanding of force application.
 Our speed and agility instruction within our training programs addresses these limitations by implementing a systematic approach to:

-- Understanding and Applying Force Effectively in Acceleration
+- Understanding and Applying Force Effectively in Acceleration (this post)

 - Proper Deceleration Mechanics